How to recoup training costs from an employee who leaves

-- Take into account that you may wish to draw up a sliding scale so that the employee's liability reduces, the longer he or she stays with the company.
+- Consider drawing up a sliding scale so that the employee's liability reduces, the longer they stay with the company.

-- To protect against unlawful deductions from wages claims, make sure that the agreement gives you the express right to deduct any outstanding training fees from pay.
+- To protect against unlawful deductions from wages claims, make sure that the agreement includes the express right to deduct any outstanding training fees from pay.

 - Be aware that a retrospective agreement will not satisfy the requirements for a lawful deduction from wages.

-- If the employee leaves and his or her final pay does not cover all of the outstanding cost, take into account your right to recover the balance as a debt under the terms of the agreement.
+- If the employee leaves and their final pay does not cover all of the outstanding cost, take into account the right to recover the balance as a debt under the terms of the agreement.

 - Consider the value of the amount outstanding and the employee's means before embarking on civil proceedings to recover it.